 Who is your greatest woman sports heroine?

 Both of these women were beyond sports, they fearlessly spoke out on behalf of women’s equality, human rights, and political freedom, often at great cost and danger to themselves.
-On the other hand, I have many unknown women sports heroines.
-They especially include women who had low self-esteem and were overweight, poor, hopeless or from the ‘wrong tribe’ but started running and changed their lives.
+On the other hand, I have many unknown women sports heroines—they especially include women who had low self-esteem and were overweight, poor, hopeless or from the ‘wrong tribe’ but started running and changed their lives, and often their communities.
 THEY are fabulous!

 How many books have you written and what are they?

-KS: I have written three books.
+I have written three books.
 They include: my memoir Marathon Woman which is about my life and overcoming the impossible, written in 2007.
 This book was released in paperback in 2010 and now has been updated and will be launched in a special celebratory edition for the 50th anniversary of the Boston Marathon and for me running the race, in April, 2017.
-26.2 Marathon Stories, which is co-authored with my husband Roger Robinson, is about the marathon, what motivates us and compels us to run it, and who and how they made the race history.
+26.2 Marathon Stories, which is co-authored with my husband Roger Robinson, is about the marathon, what motivates us and compels us to run it, and how and who made the race history.
 It is a beautiful book, gloriously illustrated with many never-before seen photos.
 This was written in 2005.
 My first book, Running and Walking for Women Over 40 is a book for people (women especially) who are beginning to walk or run, and deals also with the uniqueness of aging and running, written in 1998.
 This book is now a best seller.
 It was updated as an eBook in 2014 with Diversion Publishing.

 What do you like better, writing or doing television broadcasting?